-- In the Looney Tunes cartoon "Water, Water Every Hare," at the end of the cartoon, Bugs Bunny wakes up in his bed and thinks the events of the cartoon were all just a dream.
+- "Water, Water Every Hare".
+At the end of the cartoon, Bugs Bunny wakes up in his bed and thinks the events of the cartoon were all just a dream.
 Then Gossamer, who Bugs had made small earlier, comes in on a boat his size and says, "Oh yeah?
 That's what you think!"

 - "Knight-Mare Hare", in which during the dream portion Bugs had turned the wizard Merlin into a horse.
 When Bugs comes out of it, he sees a farmer calling his very similar-looking horse "Merlin".

-- "The Mouse That Jack Built" has a live action Jack Benny wake up from from dreaming the entire short which depicts him as a mouse.
-He directly addresses the audience how silly the dream was, only for his animated mouse counterpart to suddenly pop up.
+- "The Mouse That Jack Built" is a parody depicting Jack Benny and the cast of his show as mice.
+(Voiced by themselves — including Mel Blanc).
+At the end, a live-action Jack Benny wakes up from dreaming the entire short.
+He directly addresses the audience how silly the dream was — only for his animated mouse counterpart to suddenly pop up.

 - The Cars Toons series of Pixar Shorts actually all end this way.
 Here are all the examples: